-Approved by Council and written off on 29 July 2016 (1,465,411)
+Approved by Council and written off on 29 July 2016

+-

+(1,465,411)

 Irregular Expenditure awaiting condonement

-11,824,993
+11,928,290

 8,708,768

-Incident Disciplinary Steps / Criminal Proceedings During the year management identified purchases where the SCM procedures were not followed as to no Tax Clearance Certificates were obtained from the suppliers These matter are being investigated and further communication will be addressed at the next council meeting.
-Deviations from SCM procedures not regarded as Irregular Expenditure During the year deviations amounting to R3 660 445 (2016: R3 315 612) were identified relating less than the minimum quotations obtained.
+Incident Disciplinary Steps / Criminal Proceedings During the year management identified purchases where the SCM procedures were not followed as to no Tax Clearance Certificates were obtained from the suppliers Deviations from SCM procedures not regarded as Irregular Expenditure During the year deviations amounting to R3 660 445 (2016: R3 315 612) were identified relating less than the minimum quotations obtained.
 These items were identified in the current year after a detailed investigation by management.
 The register containing the detail of the total balance is available for inspection, based on the discretion of management.
 No disciplinary steps have been taken to date and no formal investigation into the matters have been launched.
 A report relating the deviations was adopted by the council and approved by the Municipal Manger.